rnjs95126/DJ-group_Metagenomic-sequencing-pipeline/README.md

 •	Purpose
 -	To calculate KO-level TPM values for each sample.
 -	To integrate MAG abundance with KO annotation for comparative analysis.
-TPM distribution decision criteria.
-Approach	CDS length–based TPM distribution	MAG abundance–based KO TPM distribution Assumption	Reads mapped to contigs are proportionally distributed across CDSs according to CDS length.
-KO-level TPM can be partitioned among MAGs according to their relative abundance of that KO.
-Workflow (simplified)	1.
-Use coverm contig --methods tpm to calculate contig-level TPM.
-2. Extract CDS–KO mapping from DIAMOND output.
-3. Redistribute contig TPM to CDSs based on relative CDS length within each contig.
-4. Sum CDS TPMs per KO, then per MAG.
-5. Use coverm contig --methods tpm to calculate contig-level TPM.
-6. Map contigs to KOs (DIAMOND) and to MAGs (binning file).
-7. Aggregate TPM at KO level across the community.
-8. Redistribute KO TPM to MAGs proportionally to their KO copy/abundance ratio.
-9. Output MAG × KO TPM matrix.
-Strengths	•	Captures CDS/gene-level resolution.
-•	More biologically realistic for gene expression analysis.
-•	Useful for differential expression of individual genes.	•	Direct and stable for MAG-level functional profiles.
-•	Avoids length bias problems.
-•	Suitable for heatmaps, PCA, pathway enrichment, and community-level comparisons.
-Weaknesses	•	Assumption may be inaccurate (reads not evenly distributed).
-•	Short CDS may be biased.
-•	More computational steps and uncertainty.	•	Loses CDS/gene-level resolution.
-•	MAG-level distribution may mask intra-MAG variation.
-•	Sensitive to KO copy number bias.